jbranchaud/til/vim/the-black-hole-register.md

 # The Black Hole Register

 Vim has a variety of registers for storing and moving around text.
 Vim also has a special register called the *black hole register*.
+This black hole register is associated with the `_` character.

 > When writing to this register, nothing happens.
 This can be used to delete
 > text without affecting the normal registers.
 When reading from this register,